OXO Brew 12-Cup Coffee Maker review: brew into a mug or the 12-cup stainless steel, thermal carafe

 OXO Brew 12 Cup Coffee Maker: Design

-The OXO Brew 12 Cup Coffee Maker is on the compact side measuring 14 x 12 x 8in (h x w x d) and weighs 15.32 pounds.
+The OXO Brew 12 Cup Coffee Maker is compact, measuring 14 x 12 x 8in (h x w x d) and weighing 15.32 pounds.

-I love the stainless-steel components on the top and bottom of the coffee maker, and they also form the columns surrounding the conically-shaped water tank.
+I love the stainless-steel components on the coffee maker's top and bottom, which also form the columns surrounding the conically shaped water tank.
 The thermal carafe is also made of stainless steel.
-While the water tank lid and the brew basket compartment lid are made of plastic, they don’t look or feel cheaply-made.
+While the water tank lid and the brew basket compartment lid are made of plastic, they don’t look or feel cheaply made.

 OXO Brew 12 Cup Coffee Maker side view